genericmoniker/mirror/README.md

    Type" will be used for the authorization prompt, so the values don't matter much.
 1. For "OAuth 2.0 Application Type" choose "Personal"
-1. For "Callback URL" enter "http://localhost:5000/fitbit"
+1. For "Redirect URL" enter "http://localhost:5000/fitbit"
 1. For "Default Access Type" choose "Read-Only"
 1. After agreeing to terms, click "Register"
 1. When that succeeds, click the "OAuth 2.0 tutorial page" link